-We provide a specialist clinic for people who either have, or are at risk of developing Huntington’s Disease (HD), and their families and carers.
+We provide a specialist clinic for people who either have, or who are at risk of developing Huntington’s disease (HD), and their families and carers.

 We see people for the following reasons:

-• To give expert advice, information, and medication management for neurological symptoms
+- To provide comprehensive assessment of symptoms and to give expert advice, information, and where appropriate, medication management

-• To provide advice on social and emotional needs, and signpost to appropriate services
+- To provide advice on social and emotional needs, and signposting to appropriate services

-• To give information about research and the opportunity to take part in current research projects in Huntington’s disease, if appropriate
+- To give information about research and, where appropriate, discuss opportunities to take part in current research projects

-• To provide expert support for patients with Juvenile HD, and their managing local teams
+- To provide expert support for children and young people with Juvenile HD, and their managing local teams

-Your appointments may be face to face, via video or by telephone depending on your needs and the clinician’s advice.
+Appointments may be face to face, via video or by telephone depending on patient needs and the clinician’s advice.

 Address